MambaCapsule: Towards Transparent Cardiac Disease Diagnosis with Electrocardiography Using Mamba Capsule Network: Conclusion

 \section{Conclusion}

 In this work, we have proposed an effective-while-explainable solution to ECG classification by introducing MambaCapsule, which emphasizes the capability of multi-scale Mamba in feature extracting and the interpretability of the form of Capsule network.
 By applying evaluation and reconstruction, the result of our model reveals great advantages in both classification score and mechanism explainablity.
 However, it's necessary to realize the limitation of our model, a the long training time and big memory occupied.
 In our future work, we aim to address these challenges by applying pre-trained parameters and optimize routing structure in Capsule network.
+Meanwhile, current experiments use single or averaged multi-lead signals, ignoring 12-lead spatial correlations; future work should model multi-lead jointly for more clinical alignment.
 As an automatic heart rhythm abnormality detection system, our model can offer doctors and patients accurate and reliable results, which have a wide range of application prospects.